 - New Waterfront Commission Regulations: In response to specific concerns raised by NAIOP and the commercial real estate industry, the Waterfront Commission of NY Harbor approved regulations to clarify and limit its jurisdiction, and initiate a less burdensome and more practical approach to the policing of the warehouse industry.
 The Commission will now allow the industry to use a "self-certification" process whereby companies can certify compliance with the Commission's hiring practice requirements (by filing on an annual basis with a flat annual fee or, in certain circumstances, filing a Petition for Waiver of Ineligibility).
 This in turn exempts the commercial real estate industry from the Commission's audits, assessments, application and disclosure requirements.
 On March 28, 2016, the Commission published its new jurisdictional maps, which can be reviewed here.

-- Reduced "Big Box" Fees: Effective May 16, 2016, the NJ Department of Community Affairs adopted new rules to adjust the calculation of municipal construction fees for large-volume warehouse and distribution centers (Class 1 buildings) by capping the height at 20 feet in an effort to bring fees in line with the associated work.
+- Reduced "Big Box" Fees: Effective May 16, 2016, the NJ Department of Community Affairs adopted new rules to adjust the calculation of municipal inspection fees for large-volume warehouse and distribution centers (Class 1 buildings) by capping the height at 20 feet in an effort to bring fees in line with the associated work.

 In addition to our advocacy efforts, NAIOP:

 - Hosts dozens of events each year. giving you opportunities to make new connections, hear from industry leaders, learn about public policies that impact your business and earn continuing education credits.

 - Engages with Local Officials via the Public Policy Symposium, League of Municipalities programs, special project tours, the Collegiate Case Study Competition and special recognition to enhance prospects for commercial real estate development.

 - Partners with the Community Food Bank of NJ to feed the hungry and with Habitat for Humanity to build housing in Newark.

 Our staff and volunteers work together every day on behalf of every member, and that is reflected in our current record-high membership: 850 members and counting.
 If you are not yet a member, what are you waiting for?